 “NO” on Cromnibus: A Blank Check for Amnesty (H.R.
 83)

-On Thursday, the House is expected vote on the cromnibus, formally entitled Consolidated and Further Continuing Appropriations Act, 2015 (H.R.
+The Senate will soon vote on the cromnibus, formally entitled Consolidated and Further Continuing Appropriations Act, 2015 (H.R.
 83).
-The $1.1 trillion, 1,603-page bill would fund most of the federal government through September 30, 2015 while extending funding for the Department of Homeland Security (DHS) until February 27, 2015.
+The $1.1 trillion, 1,700+ page bill would fund most of the federal government through September 30, 2015 while extending funding for the Department of Homeland Security (DHS) until February 27, 2015.
 Importantly, the bill does nothing to block President Obama’s unilateral, unlawful actions which include granting quasi-legal status, work permits and Social Security numbers to those who are in the country illegally.